Nileshhub777/Python-System-Monitoring/deploy/kubernetes/readme.md

 # Kubernetes

-Deployment into Kubernetes is simple using a [generic Helm chart for deploying web apps](https://github.com/benc-uk/helm-charts/tree/master/webapp)
+Deployment into the Kubernetes is simple using a [generic Helm chart for deploying web apps](https://github.com/benc-uk/helm-charts/tree/master/webapp)

 Make sure you have [Helm installed first](https://helm.sh/docs/intro/install/)